EMPOWERING COMMUNITIES TO PREVENT AND END HOMELESSNESS

 We’ll be hosting and promoting events around the state during the entire month of November, and we want you to join us!
-Participate in our Michigan Homeless Awareness Month Facebook group, register your event to be shared in our public Homeless Awareness Month calendar, and help raise awareness through MCAH’s social media educational campaign on Facebook and Twitter.
+Register your event to be shared in our public Homeless Awareness Month calendar, and help raise awareness through MCAH’s social media educational campaign on Facebook.

 Homeless Awareness Month Events